desihub/desidocker/README.md

 1. Install **[Docker engine](https://docs.docker.com/engine/install/)**.
    (If you're running on Amazon Linux, refer to the above instructions instead).
 2. Open the Terminal
 3. Run this line to build a Docker image from this repository.
-This should take 3 to 10 minutes.
+This should take 5 to 15 minutes, depending on your internet connection.
 ```bash
 docker image build -t docker-aws-jupyter https://github.com/flyorboom/docker-aws-jupyter.git
 ```